acmsigsoft/EmpiricalStandards/docs/QuestionnaireSurveys.md

 <method>

-- [ ]	identifies the target population & defines the sampling strategy (see the [Sampling Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/Supplements/Sampling.md))
+- [ ]	identifies the target population and defines the sampling strategy (see the [Sampling Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/Supplements/Sampling.md))
 - [ ]	describes how the questionnaire instrument was created
-- [ ]	describes how participants were selected, including invitations and incentives
+- [ ]	describes how participants were selected or recruited (e.g. sampling frame, advertising, invitations, incentives)
 - [ ]	step-by-step, systematic, replicable description of data collection and analysis
 - [ ]	describes how responses were managed/monitored, including contingency actions for non-responses and drop-outs
 - [ ]	EITHER: measures constructs using (or adapting) validated scales